LedgerHQ/lib-ledger-core/README.md

 ### CI

-#### Appveyor

-You are advised to link your GitHub account to both [CircleCI] and [Appveyor] by signing-in.
-Because we are using shared runners and resources, we have to share CI power with other teams.
-It’s important to note that we don’t always need to run the CI.
-Example of situations when we do not need
-it:

-  - When we are updating documentation.
-  - When we are changing a tooling script that is not part of any testing suite (yet).
-  - When we are making a *WIP* PR that doesn’t require running the CI until everyone has agreed on the code (this is a tricky workflow but why not).

-In those cases, please include the `[skip ci]` or `[ci skip]` text **in your commit message’s title**.
-You could tempted to put it in the body of your message but that will not work with [Appveyor].

-Finally, it’s advised to put it on every commit and rebase at the end to remove the `[skip ci]` tag from your commits’ messags to have the CI re-enabled, but some runners might be smart enough to do it for all commits in the PR.

 #### Rebasing

 Rebasing is done easily.
 If your PR wants to merge `feature/stuff -> develop`, you can do something